 This lack of strategy doesn’t only affect one purchase, either.
 It causes the loss of customer loyalty and repeat business, forcing you to rely on one-off purchases, rather than benefiting from returning customers.

 By improving your customer experience, you can grow your revenue by 5-10% and cut overall costs by 15-20% in three years.
+A relevant degree in communication or tech at this point would also help your customer service journey.

 Make sure that your ads point to the specific products or offers they advertise and that customers can smoothly switch between devices when accessing your site.